Valérie holds a university degree in Mental Training and Athlete’s Psychology

 - Business Consultant

 After a career as an executive assistant to private sector leaders and international organizations, Valérie founded the Elite Swiss Coach firm in 2012, specializing in coaching top athletes.
-She is a specialist in high-pressure environments, such as international competitions, the Olympic Games and the corporate world.
+She is a specialist of high-pressure environments, such as international competitions, the Olympic Games and the corporate world.

 In 2013, she assessed the interactive animations of the new Olympic Museum in Lausanne.
-At the Federal High School of Sports in Macolin, she perfects since 2012 the J+S coaches, commissioned by the Swiss Swimming Federation.
+At the Federal High School of Sports in Macolin, she perfects since 2012 the J+S coaches, commissioned by the Swiss Aquatics Federation.
 She regularly gives seminars and public lectures on managing pressure and the role of emotions.